decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-04-preview-scene.md

 ![](/images/media/collision-meshes.png)

 Collision meshes can be added to any model in an external 3D modeling tool like Blender.
 Large models like houses often include these, they are usually a lot simpler geometrically than the original shape, as this implies much less computational requirements.
 Stairs typically use a simplified collision mesh like a ramp to make it easier to climb, otherwise a character would have to jump up every step.

+## View bounding boxes

+While viewing the preview, you can press `b` to view any bounding boxes.
+Bounding boxes show the space occupied by an entity, it's especially useful to see these when dealing with invisible entities.